 Powin provided import (charge) and export (discharge) data (in kWh) by state and country in UTC time of day, averaged over calendar year 2022.
 Hourly data were converted from UTC to local times to match grid emission factors.
 Import and export kWh were then converted into GHG emissions (CO2e) using hourly Open Grid Emissions factors (kgCO2e per MWh) from EIP portfolio company Singularity Energy, Inc. Emission factors were aggregated to match Powin dataset by time of day (averaged over the year).
 Import GHG emissions (tCO2e) were considered as the "footprint" of Powin's operational energy, and export GHG emissions (tCO2e) are considered the avoided emissions of Powin's operational energy.
-Total net avoided emissions are therefore calculated as Export minus Import GHG, for 2022 as 6,800 tCO2e, which is 13% lower than baseline emissions.
+Total net avoided emissions are therefore calculated as Export minus Import GHG.